Fordoun Hotel & Spa review - a boutique stay in Kwazulu-Natal's Midlands region

 Final review of Fordoun hotel & spa

 And so our brief one-night stay at Fordoun Hotel & Spa comes to an end.
-In fact, as it turns out Fordoun is perfect for this, ideally placed as it is near the town of Nottingham Road and close to the highway - making it a great choice for breaking up the journey between Johannesburg and the Kwazulu-Natal coasts with a short stay.
+In fact, as it turns out Fordoun is perfect for this, ideally placed as it is near the town of Nottingham Road in the Natal Midlands and close to the N3 highway - making it a great choice for breaking up the journey between Johannesburg and the Kwazulu-Natal coasts with a short stay.

 But a longer stay here would be equally satisfying.
 The surrounding area is gorgeous and chock-full of things to do, including plenty of outdoor activities and venues.
 Not the least of which are the majestic Drakensberg peaks - just a quick drive away and offering one-of-a-kind mountain views and brilliant hikes.